Combatting Info Overload

 June 18, 2021

-We all nodded our head in agreement that yes, that was the feeling we were all feeling and it perfectly summed up the collective “blah” we all felt as the rites of spring were upon us.
+A few months ago, the New York Times published an article naming the emotion of languishing “the neglected middle child of mental health."
+We all nodded our heads in agreement that yes, that was the feeling we were all feeling and it perfectly summed up the collective “blah” we all thought as the rites of spring were upon us.

 As we connect (finally in person!) with our colleagues and customers, the sense of languishing started to dissipate, and hopefulness set in—followed immediately by an impending sense of chaos and uncertainty—how are we going to staff our clubs?
 How are we going to train new employees who have never worked in clubs before?
 And what guidance should we be providing staff when it comes to keeping them and their families safe?
 It all becomes information overload and how do we turn it off?